wolvi-lataniere/morpheus-serial/doc/blog.md

 ## Discussion

 We saw that adding a deep sleep capability to your project is a major improvement for battery operation, giving in our use-case scenario a x5 to x7 improvement in battery life.
-In order to be effective, you still have to finetune your project life-cycle.
+In order to be effective, you still have to fine tune your project life-cycle.
 As we can see, the refresh rate has a major impact on the battery life when sleeping.

 One of the main surprises for me during the tests was the amount of power consumed by the start-up process of the Pi.
 The Pi consumes about twice as much power when starting than in normal idle state (as observed from the original Inkyshot test).
 This, coupled with the start-up time of about 100 seconds makes the boot-up process draw most of the energy of the project when using Morpheus.
 This alone could make the project irrelevant for short sleep periods.
 At this point, finding a way to speed-up the startup process could be the best way to improve the project battery life (still considering the Pi sleeps using Morpheus).